Called to Serve

 - Is permanently excused for medical reasons by a physician

-In order to receive a permanent medical excuse or temporary medical delay, you must submit a signed Doctor's Certificate (located on the bottom of the delay statement form).
+In order to receive a permanent medical excuse or temporary medical delay, you must submit a signed Doctor's Certificate.
 You may also receive a temporary medical delay of two years for being a family caregiver by submitting a signed note from a doctor explaining your situation.

 If you anticipate legitimate scheduling problems such as unusual work situations or vacation plans you may delay your service for up to six months.
-If you are a nursing mother you may delay your service six months or longer, if necessary.
-If you are seeking a delay, you must fill out the Delay Statement form and return it with your completed questionnaire.
+If you are a nursing mother please fill out the postponement section on the Questionnaire/Summons.

-The day before your set service date you should call the Jury Commissioner's office, 208-446-1767, and listen to the recording to find out if and when you need to come in to serve.
-If your panel has been dismissed, you do not need to come in and your jury service is considered complete.
+The day before your set service date you should call 844-509-1211 after 4:00PM, and listen to the recording to find out if and when you need to come in to serve.
+If your panel has been cancelled, you do not need to come in and your jury service is considered complete.
 If your panel is still active, listen for the date and time you need to be present at the Courthouse.
-This recording will be available every day at 4 p.m. until the next morning at 9 a.m.
+This recording will be available the day before your assigned appearance date after 4:00PM.

 Length of Service

-The term of service is one week.
+The average term of service is 5 days.
 However, most jurors serve only two to four days.
 Some cases may extend beyond the one-week term.
 In any case that goes into a second week the judge will give jurors the expected time frame for that trial.
 The selected juror will serve on that specific case until it has been completed.